 If you’re accustomed to celebrating Halloween, you’ll feel right at home in Cardiff.
 Head to the local Picking Patch to find the best pumpkin for a Jack-o-Lantern!
-There are also numerous arts and crafts activities, in addition to enticing food and drink venues.
+There are also numerous arts and crafts activities, in addition to enticing eateries and drink venues.
 Indulge in some craft beer at the Tiny Rebel Bar or the Brew Monster Bar.
 More of a coffee drinker?
 No problem.
-A stop at Uncommon Ground — a specialist coffee house — which will be worth your while.
+A stop at Uncommon Ground — a specialist coffee house — will be worth your while.

 The area of Belfast was first settled around 5,000 years ago during the Bronze Age.
 Today, it is the largest city in Northern Ireland, as well as the region’s capital.
 The dramatic Northern Irish countryside and exciting Belfast nightlife make this an excellent choice for a fall getaway.
 In autumn, the city plays host to the Belfast International Arts Festival — an engaging event encompassing cinema, animation, theatre, dance, visual arts, music, and talks.
 You’ll be sure to find something for the whole family to enjoy there.

 You’ll find plenty of other entertainment options throughout Belfast, including nightclubs and bars to explore.
-Limelight regularly puts on big-name rock and indie acts, while Thompsons Garage Belfast — a legendary local nightclub — is the place to be for electronic dance music fans.
+Limelight regularly puts on big-name rock and indie acts, while Thompsons Garage — a legendary local nightclub — is the place to be for electronic music fans.

 From October 21st to November 14th, the 17th-century mansion known as Hopetoun House puts on a magical display throughout its nearby forest: the Wondrous Woods.
 These are illuminated by a striking light display, granting a mystical experience for visitors who walk through the winding paths.
-Edinburgh is also a paradise for foodies — particularly during the fall.
-There are numerous farmers markets offering delicious seasonal autumn produce.
+Edinburgh is also a paradise for foodies, particularly during the fall.
+There are numerous farmers’ markets offering delicious seasonal autumn produce.
 Pay a visit to Edinburgh Farmers’ Market or Stockbridge Market to buy some of this tasty locally sourced food.
 Of particular relevance, though, is the Castle Street Autumn Market.
 This event offers an abundance of artisanal autumnal food and drink, as well as a range of arts and crafts.

 Scotland’s most populous city, Glasgow, is a bustling and vibrant destination.
 A lively nightlife and rich cultural scene make it an ideal choice for a fall getaway before temperatures take a deep dive.
 There are several popular Halloween events to enjoy during your fall trip to Glasgow.
 The Spooktacular Halloween Fairground is one that the whole family will appreciate.
 This entertaining spectacle has multiple thrilling rides — including a rollercoaster — smaller rides for little children, and a festival wheel that offers stunning views of the city.
 If you prefer an adults-only event, the Rum Festival Glasgow at the Briggait is on the cards.
-You can sample a range of rums from around the world while enjoying live music, food, and dancing.
+You can sample a wide range of rums from around the world while enjoying live music, food, and dancing.

-If you’re visiting in fall of 2021, the Oran Mor playhouse is holding its “A Play, A Pie, and A Pint” run of events, where you can catch some groundbreaking theatre, accompanied by delicious refreshments.
-Elsewhere, the family friendly “Save Our City” show in Glasgow invites attendees to become investigative journalists to save the fictional town of Glasglopolis from environmental harm.
+The Oran Mor playhouse is holding its A Play, A Pie, and A Pint run of events, where you can catch some groundbreaking theatre, accompanied by delicious refreshments.
+Elsewhere, the family-friendly Save Our City show in Glasgow invites attendees to become investigative journalists to save the fictional town of “Glasglopolis” from environmental harm.
 This immersive event is part show, part role play, and part illuminated journey around Glasgow’s botanical gardens.

 London is the capital of England and the largest city in the UK.
-This vast metropolis offers an unrivalled range of events, bars, and restaurants in addition to a whole host of other attractions.
+This vast metropolis offers an unrivaled range of events, bars, and restaurants in addition to a whole host of other attractions.
 A fall holiday here is guaranteed to be a memorable one.
 The prestigious London Restaurant Festival, offering a chance to sample some truly delicious food, is held throughout October.
 This celebration of culinary excellence includes over 40 experiences, restaurant-hopping tours, tastings, and cooking masterclasses.

 Throughout October, numerous events are held throughout the city to celebrate Black History Month.
 This includes lectures and talks by historical experts, plays, shows, guided tours of the city, and visual arts.
 If you’re a cinephile, you’ll be sure to find something of interest at the BFI London Film Festival in October.
 For around two weeks, a number of cinemas on the South Bank and in the West End hold screenings, talks, interviews, and even world premieres.
 During the fall, the world-famous Frieze art fairs are also held in London’s popular Regent’s Park — which is technically two events rolled into one.
 Frieze London displays contemporary art, while Frieze Masters showcases historical art.
 In addition to enjoying the incredible collection of artworks, you also get the opportunity to attend talks from renowned artists.